Last updated – 17 May 2021

 Secondary Purposes may include: providing you with or improving and maintaining our products or services; sending you direct marketing about our products or services, deals and promotions; conducting customer surveys; managing our relationship with you; monitoring how you interact with us on our website or other contact points and helping you to complete an activity that you have chosen to undertake.

-We may use certain non-personally identifiable information (such as anonymous usage data, IP addresses, browser type etc.) to improve the quality and design of our website (and including the security and stability of our website), and to create new features, promotions, functionality and services by storing, tracking, analysing and processing user preferences and trends as well as user activity and communications.
+We may use certain non-personally identifiable information (such as anonymous usage data, IP addresses, browser type etc.) to improve the user experience, quality and design of our website or our efm Systems (and including the security and stability of our website or efm systems), and to create new features, promotions, functionality and services by storing, tracking, analysing and processing user preferences and trends as well as user activity and communications.
 We may also disclose your PI to other businesses owned by us for use in the manners described above.
+We utilise 3rd party platforms to provide anonymised analytics and insights regarding platform and website performance and usage patterns of users.

 Can you remain anonymous or use a pseudonym?